 5. All riders must carry and have operating a gps tracking device throughout the duration of their ride.
 The event and all riders will be registered with a web based tracking program.
-A race tracking fee is payable to the nominated race tracking providor [currently Maprogress] at the time of rider registration by all riders.
+A race tracking fee is included in your registration.Breathtaking Events will upload and manage the race tracking rider data .
 Once a rider is deemed to have abandoned the race their ride ID marker will remain fixed at the last active point along the race route prior to them abandoning or scratching from their ITT.

 6. To complete the Route, a rider may resupply food/equipment, rent a room, launder clothing, or service their bike at commercial providers along the way.
 The intent is to ride unsupported between towns, and function self-supported when in towns.
 Any services utilised must be commercially available to all riders and not prearranged before the commencement of the ride.
 No private resupply, no private lodging, no outside support from the general public, family or other riders.

 7. 'Trail Angel' Support - Serendipitous occasions do arise and these may be shared in the spirit in which they are offered. eg: a shout of a beer, a coffee or something of a nominal nature.
 'Trail Angel' offers of food or water [because you have failed to fully prepare] and offers of accommodation, meals, showers, laundry are not acceptable and must be graciously declined.
 Refer to Rule 6.